What Is Alcohol Counseling?

-This type of therapy includes spouses and/or other family members in the treatment process and can help in improving family relationships.
+Addiction is a family disease.
+This type of therapy includes spouses and other family members in the treatment process to help all parties identify codependent, enabling behavior, and unhealthy communication, learn how to express emotions healthily, and rebuild trust within the family.
 Studies show that a strong support system through family therapy can increase the chances of maintaining abstinence from alcohol.

 Alcohol counseling has benefits that can help an individual stay sober and deal with other stressors from everyday life.
 Counseling can help you uncover underlying issues that lead to heavy drinking and how to resolve or overcome them.
 In addition to learning how to effectively quit drinking, other benefits of alcohol counseling include: